altair2503/WaitForMe/README.md

 PROJECT START
 -------------
-After completing all the steps in the instructions, you can start the project using the following command:
+After completing all the steps described in the instructions, connect your mobile device or emulator, and launch the project by typing the following command in the command prompt:

       flutter run